Kashi Vishwanath Mandir Darshan: Timings, Aarti, Rituals & Complete Travel Guide

 But Kashi doesn’t work like that.

 You don’t “do” Kashi.
 You slowly enter it.
 Sometimes with confusion.
 Sometimes with irritation.
 Often with humility.
-And almost always with questions about timings, queues, and whether you’re even standing in the right line.
+And almost always with questions about timings, queues, and whether you’re standing in the right line.

 Kashi Vishwanath Mandir Darshan Timings (Official Daily Schedule)